edu-sharing/php-auth-plugin/Readme.md

 ## Usage Scenarios
 This library is intended for 3rd party systems (e.g. LMS, CMS) to interconnect with edu-sharing to embed edu-sharing materials into their pages.

+## Examples
+This repository includes a minimal example for using the library.
+For a more involved example please check out the Edu-Sharing Moodle Plugins:

+- [Activity Plugin](https://github.com/edu-sharing/moodle-mod_edusharing) wraps this library to facilitate communication with the repository (class EdusharingService)
+- [Tiny MCE Plugin](https://github.com/edu-sharing/moodle-tiny_edusharing) handles embedding Edu-Sharing objects in a wysiwyg editor.
+- [Filter Plugin](https://github.com/edu-sharing/moodle-filter_edusharing) handles displaying embedded ES-Objects.

 ## Pre-Requisites
 Every third-party system will need to be registered in edu-sharing first. edu-sharing 9.0 or greater must be used to make use of this library.